richardhuskey/asteroid_impact/src/doc/scriptjson.rst

  Game Script JSON
 ******************

 AsteroidImpact will optionally run a sequence of modes specified in script.json.
-This can be used to advance the player between multiple lists of levels, with blank screens in between.
+This can be used to advance the player between multiple lists of levels, with blank screens inbetween.
 Advancing to the next step happens after a specified duration, or for the instructions screen when the user clicks with the mouse.

 Sample: ::